Current COVID-19 Community Level (Updated January 26, 2024)

 - We encourage everyone to stay up-to-date on vaccines & boosters and encourage anyone who is not feeling well to join us on Zoom.

 - Parents should contact Sunday school teachers directly if they are sending kids to Sunday school during days 6 through 10 after a positive COVID test.
 During this time children are asked to wear a mask during Sunday school and sit apart from the group during snack.

-- Sunday school teachers and child care providers will be required to be vaccinated and boosted.
+- Sunday school teachers and child care providers will be required to be vaccinated.

 - Small groups and other Assembly and Faith participants are welcome to reserve space in the meetinghouse.
 Check the Facility Use/Reservations Calendar here.
 Please contact the church office to reserve space.

 - We ask everyone to follow current CDC guidelines for Elkhart County when gathering in the meetinghouse.
-Event organizers/hosts may request that their guests take additional precautions (such as universal masking).
+Event organizers/hosts may request that their guests take additional precautions.

 - Assembly is blessed with both a large congregation (so that we cannot practice physical distancing in our worship space) and a very age-diverse congregation (including both elderly members who are at higher risk for severe illness from COVID-19 even when vaccinated, and families with children who attend many different schools in the area).
 This presents us with challenges not all congregations have when considering how to safely gather for in-person worship.